internap/python-mockserver-friendly-client/README.md

 (For when calling another component *IS* what you are testing)

-Using the `expect` will remember the request and verify it when `verify` is called.
+Using the `expect` will remember the request and verify it when `verify_expectations` is called.

 ```
 import json